jhpyle/docassemble/_docs/template.md

 [set].
 If you just want to format some text in a table format, see the documentation about [tables] in the [markup] section.

-In the following example, the variable `fruit` is a list of objects of type [`Thing`], each of which represents a fruit.
+In the following example, the variable `fruit` is a [`DAList`] of objects of type [`Thing`], each of which represents a fruit.
 Each row in the resulting table will describe one of the fruits.

 {% include side-by-side.html demo="table" %}